Skip to content

 Securing secrets is not just a good practice: it’s a vital part of a robust cybersecurity strategy.

-• Data breaches: In its 2023 Data Breach Investigations Report, Verizon found that use of stolen credentials are in the top five most common causes of breach.
-Unsecured secrets provide an easy avenue for attackers to infiltrate systems and extract sensitive data.
+• Data breaches: In its 2025 Data Breach Investigations Report, Verizon found that credential abuse was the most common initial access vector, accounting for 22% of all breaches, and that stolen credentials were involved in 88% of Basic Web Application Attack incidents.
+Unsecured secrets and exposed credentials continue to provide one of the easiest entry points for attackers to infiltrate systems and steal sensitive data.

 • System outages: Expired or unmanaged secrets, such as certificates, can cause unexpected system failures.
 The average cost of IT downtime is approximately $5,600 per minute according to Gartner, but a more recent report by Ponemon Institute raises Gartner’s average from $5,600 per minute to nearly $9,000 per minute.